mmseng/AislingMatHelper/README.md

 ### DelayLoad
 The delay after pressing the right arrow key before releasing it, when loading materials.
 The delay depends on the quota size, which depends on your `Rating`.
-Testing shows that an acceptable value is something around 60ms per ton loaded, conservatively.
+Testing shows that an acceptable value is something around 60-70ms per ton loaded.
+Default is `60`.

 ### DelayDeliver
 The delay after pressing the "right" key before releasing it, when delivering materials.
 The delay depends on your `CargoCapacity`.
-Testing shows that an acceptable value is something around 60ms per ton delivered, conservatively.
+Testing shows that an acceptable value is something around 50-60ms per ton delivered.
+Default is `51`.
 <br />

+# Last updated
+Script was last updated on 2021-12-05 with the following improvements:
+  - Added code to correct for an inconsistency in the menu navigation in Odyssey.
+    - When returning to the Power Contact screen from buying/loading prep mats, Odyssey highlights the "FAST TRACK..." button for prep mats again, rather than the "FULL SYSTEM STATISTICS" button.
+This is only the case for buying prep mats in Odyssey.
+Horizons, and buying fort mats in either version, is unaffected.
+	- To account for this, a new important variable was added (`GameVersion`).
+  - Tested timings and updated so that the default timings work in both Horizons and Odyssey (based on my testing with a decent computer).
+  - Simplified and de-duplicated some logic by making use of functions and subroutines.
+  - Changed delivery logic such that the player is now required to select the appropriate material before pressing the `Deliver` hotkey.
+    - This is because the order of the menu options depends on system state and the state material in the ship's inventory.
+Getting this wrong could result in buying a quota of unwanted material.

 # Notes
 - [Original script](https://pastebin.com/9MFvm8ek) by CMDR Oraki/Sulandir